istmobiome/web/content/projects/trans-water/_index.md

 <br/>

 {{% alert synopsis %}}
-There are some important abbreviations we use throughout this site that describe different sample types.
+There are a few important abbreviations we use throughout this site that describe different sample types.
 Our samples come from two oceans and two habitats within each ocean, denoted as follows:

 <div class="row">
   <div class="column">